 It was even out of the hands of Nostradamus.
 With the way they bend the interpretations of his quatrains, they can mean anything.

 You can do divination like that.
 Anyone can.

 You want your intuition to be as accurate as your other senses.
 If you’re driving and you see an object in the road, you avoid the object.
 If you’re in a room and someone says something to you, you understand what they say perfectly.
-If you sense the sadness in someone you love, you want to find out what’s the matter.
+If you sense sadness in someone you love, you want to find out what’s the matter.

-One of the most important reasons, however, is that it helps you understand what comes from within you and what comes from outside of you.
+One of the most important reasons, however, is it helps you understand what comes from within you and what comes from outside of you.
 If you’re trying to reach out of yourself and develop this better sense of intuitive perception, that’s you.
 On the other hand, if it’s a message coming from an unseen spirit of some kind, that’s coming outside of you.

 As always, be objective and keep being skeptical.
 It helps you act reliably.

 A good guide is to ask yourself whether there is any way you can know what you’re perceiving.
 For example, are you having a dream referencing things you didn’t know?
 Could it be a repressed memory?
 Could it be something you did know but have forgotten?
-By figuring out what comes from within and what might come from without, you can get closer to perceiving the world a little more accurately with your sixth sense, your intuition, or whatever you want to call it.
+By figuring out what comes from within and what might come from without, you can get closer to perceiving the world a little more accurately with your sixth sense, your intuition, gut feelings or whatever you want to call it.